-Professor Ben Johnson is an Associate Professor of Law at the University of Florida Levin College of Law.
-His research on federal appellate jurisdiction has been published in The Yale Law Journal (forthcoming), Columbia Law Review, mainline law reviews at Notre Dame, Alabama, and Connecticut and has won national awards from the American Association of Law Schools and the American Academy of Appellate Lawyers.
+Professor Ben Johnson is a Professor of Law at the University of Florida Levin College of Law.
+His research on federal courts has been published in The Yale Law Journal (forthcoming), Columbia Law Review, mainline law reviews at Notre Dame, North Carolina, Alabama, and Connecticut and has won national awards from the American Association of Law Schools and the American Academy of Appellate Lawyers.
 His article on the empirical relationship between the Supreme Court and public sentiment (coauthored with Logan Strother) won a national award from the American Political Science Association and appeared in Political Research Quarterly.
-A book manuscript on the topic is currently at the revise and resubmit stage at Oxford University Press.
-Earlier work on district judges with financial conflicts (published in the North Carolina Law Review) led to a large exposé in the Wall Street Journal.
+In addition to his research on federal courts, he has ongoing projects in machine learning, judicial politics, and formal theory.

 Ph.D., Princeton University (Politics)